minetest/serverlist/README.md

 		# # OR:
 		# pip install uwsgi

+  4. Install, start, and enable MongoDB on boot:

+		# pacman -S mongodb && systemctl enable mongodb --now

-  4. Configure the server by adding options to `config.py`.
+  5. Configure the server by adding options to `config.py`.
 	See `config-example.py` for defaults.

-  5. Start the server:
+  6. Start the server:

 		$ ./server.py
 		$ # Or for production: